RISK OF SERIOUS HARM OR DEATH WITH INTRAVENOUS ADMINISTRATION; SUBLOCADE RISK EVALUATION AND MITIGATION STRATEGY

 Important Dosing And Administration Information

 FOR ABDOMINAL SUBCUTANEOUS INJECTION ONLY.
-DO NOT ADMINISTER SUBLOCADE INTRAVENOUSLY OR INTRAMUSCULARLY [see WARNINGS AND PRECAUTIONS, Instructions for Use].
+DO NOT ADMINISTER SUBLOCADE INTRAVENOUSLY, INTRAMUSCULARLY OR INTRADERMALLY [see INSTRUCTIONS FOR USE, WARNINGS AND PRECAUTIONS].

 - Only healthcare providers should prepare and administer SUBLOCADE.